-Hello ACEC members, I’m Adam Jones and I would appreciate your vote for the ACEC Board of Directors.
+Hello ACEC members, I’m Adam Jones and I am very excited for the opportunity to serve you on the ACEC Board of Directors.

-I have been a lifelong resident of Waushara County.
+I have been a lifelong resident of Waushara County and a 4th generation ACEC member.
 Since an early age, I was involved in 4-H and learned the importance of community service and being an advocate for your local area.
-As an adult I have always strived to keep the best interests of the community in the forefront.
+As an adult I have always strived to keep the best interests of the community.